 - Stohrer – 51 Rue Montorgueil, Paris 2

-A mille-feuille, or millefeuille, is a small Parisian pastry made of three layers of puff pastry and two layers of pastry cream.
-Its name means ‘thousand sheets’ and refers to the many dough sheets that make up each cake.
+A mille-feuille, or millefeuille, is a small Parisian cake made of three layers of puff pastry and two layers of pastry cream.
+Its name means ‘thousand sheets’ and refers to the many dough sheets that make up the cake.

-The mille-feuille is one of the best desserts in Paris but also one of the most difficult Parisian cakes to prepare.
+For many people, the mille-feuille is the best cake in Paris but also one of the most difficult cakes to prepare.
 The top of the mille-feuille is iced with icing sugar or fondant.
 Also, it is possible to add jam or fruit, but the typical mille-feuille is just like in the picture.

 The mille-feuille became a popular cake in Paris in the 19th century, especially among the local nobility.
 Today it is one of Parisians’ favorite cakes.

 - Carl Marletti – 51, Rue de Censier, Paris 5

 - Gilles Marchal – 9 Rue Ravignan, Paris 18

 - Carette – 25, Place des Vosges, Paris 3

 - Landemaine – 26, Rue des Martyrs, Paris 9

 The cake Paris-Brest is a dessert invented at the end of the 19th century by pastry chef Louis Durand.